 Satoshi Kon, FTW!

 Whew!
 This was such a tough list to write because I could make a case for so many more movies or series.
 Which anime would YOU recommend to an artsy kind of person?
-Were any of my choices ones you like?
-Feel free to comment on here.
+Were any of the ones of my choice you personally like?
+Feel free to comment here.

 All photos are property of their respective owners and used under US “Fair Use” laws.

 The image of the art gallery is from Coconuts.

 Roujin Z is property of Katsuhiro Otomo and A. P. P. P. The screenshot is from YouTube and is property of Manga UK.

 Gankutsuou is property of Funimation.
 The screenshot is from YouTube and is property of Gonzo and Mahiro Maeda.

 Kino’s Journey is property of ADV Films/Sentai Filmworks.
 The screenshot is from YouTube and is property of A. C. G. T, Ryutaro Nakamura, and ADV Films

 The Tale of the Princess Kaguya is property of GKIDS and Universal.
 The screenshot is from YouTube and is property of Isao Takahata, Studio Ghibli, GKIDS, and Universal.

 The House of Small Cubes is property of Kunio Kato and Robot Communications.
 The screenshot is from YouTube and is property of Kunio Kato and Robot Communications.